Skip to content

 Security teams need better tools to detect insider threats, monitor data movement and respond to potential risks in real time – and Code42’s insider threat solutions can do just that.
 A modern data protection solution like Incydr™ monitors data movement to untrusted destinations, provides security teams context regarding the severity of risk, and offers a wide range of response controls for every insider activity – from mistake to threat.

-Code42 Instructor also seamlessly integrates with Incydr in order to automatically send tailored micro-trainings to correct employee mistakes as they happen – driving down event volume and insider risk.
+Code42 also offers security education videos that seamlessly integrate with Incydr in order to automatically send tailored micro-trainings to correct employee mistakes as they happen – driving down event volume and insider risk.

 You might also like: